 Symptoms of poisoning from Clinitest tablets are:

 - Blood in urine

-- Burns and burning pain in the mouth and throat
+- Burns and burning pain in the mouth, throat, and esophagus (swallowing tube)

 - Diarrhea, may be watery or bloody